 Title: Revenge Is Complicated

-Rating: M for language.
+Rating: M for language and semi-graphic violence.

 Summary: Sequel to 'The Other Apprentice.'
 Seven years later, Tegan Callahan is back with for her boyfriend.
 However, she'll have some unexpected help with her.
 Unfortunately, someone is plotting against her.
 Why can't these things ever be simple?